Skip Global navigation and goto content

 About Rabies

-Rabies virus can cause a nearly 100% fatal illness in humans and other mammals.
-The virus is present in some wildlife in Florida and can spread to unvaccinated pets, which then pose a high risk to the pet owner and their family.
 The main wildlife sources of rabies in Florida are raccoons and bats.
-Infected raccoons and bats can expose people, pets, livestock and other wildlife to rabies, typically through bites.
-Outside cats are by far the most common domestic animal found to have rabies in the state of Florida, largely because they are often not kept up-to-date on rabies vaccinations.
-Dogs, cats and ferrets are required by law to be vaccinated against rabies in the state of Florida.
+Infected raccoons and bats can expose people, pets, livestock, and other wildlife to rabies, typically through bites.
+Outside cats are by far the most common domestic animal found to have rabies in Florida.
+Dogs, cats, and ferrets are required by law to be vaccinated against rabies in the state of Florida.

-Some actions people and their families can take to prevent from being exposed to rabies include avoiding direct contact with wildlife, not feeding wildlife, consulting with a veterinarian to ensure pets are up-to-date on rabies vaccinations, and supervising pets and young children while outside.
 If you believe you may have been exposed to rabies, contact your health care provider and your county health department right away.
 If an exposure occurred, there is effective treatment that can prevent infections in people if administered in a timely manner.

 Rabies Prevention

-1. Avoid direct human and domestic animal contact with wild animals.
+• Avoid direct human and domestic animal contact with wild animals.

-5. If your animal is attacked by a wild, stray or unvaccinated animal, DO NOT examine your pet for injuries without wearing gloves.
-DO wash your pet with soap and water to remove saliva from the attacking animal.
-DO NOT let your animal come into contact with other animals or people until the situation can be handled by animal control or county health department staff.
+• DO NOT let your animal come into contact with other animals or people until the situation can be handled by animal control or county health department staff.

-8. Provide pre-exposure prophylaxis for people in high-risk professions, such as animal control and veterinary personnel, laboratory workers, and those working with wildlife.
+• Provide pre-exposure prophylaxis for people in high-risk professions, such as animal control and veterinary personnel, laboratory workers, and those working with wildlife.

 Rabies in Bats